 There is currently one (1) executive director on the Board of the Company (defined as a Board member who acts as a member of the Executive Management) - Mr. Erez Nachtomy, who also serves as the Company's CEO.
 None of the non-executive members of the Board in the year under review was a member of the management of SHL or of any of SHL's group companies in the three (3) financial years preceding the period under review.
 The non-executive members of the Board have no significant business connections with SHL or SHL's group companies.

-For a description of the family relationship between members Mr. Yariv Alroy, Mr. Erez Alroy and Mr. Elon Shalev (Mr. Shalev served as a member of the Board of the Company until his resignation on May 30, 2021), see "Significant Shareholders" in Section 1.2 above and "Share Ownership" in Section 5.3.
-It should be noted that although Mr. Yariv Alroy serves as an Active Chairman of the Board (as defined in below in Section 3.3), he is not a member of SHL's management and does not fulfill any executive function (for further information, please refer to Sections 3.3 and 5.1 below).
+It should be noted that although Messrs.
+Yariv Alroy and Ehud Barak serve as Active Co-Chairmen of the Board (as defined in below in Section 3.3), they are not members of SHL's management and do not fulfill any executive function (for further information, please refer to Sections 3.3 and 5.1 below).

-Board Members as of December 31, 2021

-The following table sets forth the name, principal position, time of the first election, and the remaining term of office of each member of the Board of Directors as of December 31, 2021.
+Board Members as of December 31, 2022 The following table sets forth the name, principal position, time of the first election, and the remaining term of office of each member of the Board of Directors as of December 31, 2022

-Name Nationality Position First Election Remaining Term Yariv Alroy Israeli Active Chairman of the Board /Non-executive member 2018 2022 Yehoshua Abramovich Israeli Non-executive member/Independent (external) Director 2017 2023 Erez Alroy Israeli Non-executive member 2018 2022 Prof. Amir Lerman Israeli and US Non-executive member 2016 2022 Dvora Kimhi Israeli Non-executive member/Independent (external) Director 2018 2024 David Salton Israeli Non-executive member 2021 2022 Erez Nachtomy Israeli Executive member 2018 2022
+Name Nationality Position First Election Remaining Term Yariv Alroy Israeli Active co-Chairman of the Board /Non-executive member 2018 2023 Ehud Barak Israeli Active co-Chairman of the Board / Non-executive member 2022 2023 Yehoshua Abramovich Israeli Non-executive member/Independent (external) Director 2017 2023 Erez Alroy Israeli Non-executive member 2018 2023 Prof. Amir Lerman Israeli and US Non-executive member 2016 2023 Dvora Kimhi Israeli Non-executive member/Independent (external) Director 2018 2024 David Salton Israeli Non-executive member 2021 2023 Erez Nachtomy Israeli Executive member 2018 2023

-- With respect to members of the Board who are not Independent (external) Directors, where the remaining term is indicated as 2022, this means until the 2022 AGM.
+^{} With respect to members of the Board who are not Independent (external) Directors, where the remaining term is indicated as 2023, this means until the 2023 Annual General Meeting.
 Mr. Abramovich's second term in office ends on June 27, 2023.
 Ms. Kimhi's second term in office ends on December 9, 2024.
-For additional information regarding the election and term of office of SHL's directors please refer to Section 3.2 "Election of Directors and Term of Office". - Yariv Alroy served as a director also between the years 2001 and 2006, and between 2010 and 2014. - Erez Alroy served as a director also between the years 2008 and 2014 and between 2016 and 2017. - David Salton has been appointed as a director following Elon Shaley's resignation from the Board in the end of May 2021.
+For additional information regarding the election and term of office of SHL's directors please refer to Section 3.2 "Election of Directors and Term of Office".

+- Yariv Alroy served as a director also between the years 2001 and 2006, and between 2010 and 2014. - Erez Alroy served as a director also between the years 2008 and 2014 and between 2016 and 2017.